dwillis/command-line-umd/tutorial/README.md

 - `cd` changes directory to a different directory on your filesystem.
 - `pwd` prints the current working directory.
 - `ls` list files in the current working directory or a specified path.
-- `open` opens a file or directory in the default program for that file type on your Mac.

 We'll also learn about these concepts: